ningpengtao-coder/gitlab-foss/doc/ci/docker/using_docker_build.md

 NOTE: **Note:**
-If you bind the Docker socket [when using GitLab Runner 11.11 or newer](https://gitlab.com/gitlab-org/gitlab-runner/merge_requests/1261), you can no longer use `docker:dind` as a service because volume bindings are done to the services as well, making these incompatible.
+If you bind the Docker socket [when using GitLab Runner 11.11 or newer](https://gitlab.com/gitlab-org/gitlab-runner/merge_requests/1261), you can no longer use `docker:19.03.1-dind` as a service because volume bindings are done to the services as well, making these incompatible.

 In order to do that, follow the steps: